NBYHO/Microsoft-project-1/TEMPLATE_README.md

 - Analyse other performance metrics such as critic, reviews and investigate other databases.
 This will help predicting a movie performance/profitablity and budget more accurately
 - Analysing runtime, average rating and profit.
 This will help establish whether runtime would affect user rating or generate more profit.
 - Analysing data on directors, writers, actors and crews.
 This would allow more efficiency to for staff recruitment, recruiting the right person
 - Research in competitors business model.
-This would allow us to have insights into their competitor business model to help build our own.
+This would allow us to have insights into their competitor business model to help build our business.

 ## For More Information